Azmisov/sphinxcontrib-kissapi/README.rst

 API
 ===
-I still need to setup a readthedocs site and write a more official docs site.
+I still need to setup a ReadTheDocs site and write a more in-depth usage guide.
 Until then, reference the docstrings for the classes, in particular from ``introspect.py`` and ``manager.py``.